Management

 Choosing your own hours of work and deciding which projects you’d like to work on may sound like an office worker’s dream, but there are several things to bear in mind before making the leap to become a freelancer.

-Remember that you probably won’t make a lot of money in your initial months of trading, so you need to have finances in reserve.
-And that doesn’t mean just taking care of your rent or mortgage payments and regular bills.
-You’ll also need to factor in for unexpected events, such as fixing the car or repairs to your boiler.
+Remember that you probably won’t make much money in your initial months of trading, so you must reserve finances.
+And that doesn’t mean taking care of your rent, mortgage payments, and regular bills.
+You’ll also need to factor in for unexpected events, such as fixing the car or repairing your boiler.

 When you’re employed, your tax and National Insurance payments are taken care of for you.
-But once you become self-employed, you’ll need to take care of them yourself or pay someone else.
+But once you become self-employed, you must care for them or pay someone else.

-And unlike paid employees, you won’t qualify for sickness benefit or holiday pay.
-So you need to make sure that you have sufficient funds to tide you over for any periods where you’re not working or when work is thin on the ground.
+And unlike paid employees, you won’t qualify for sickness benefits or holiday pay.
+So you must ensure that you have sufficient funds to tide you over when you’re not working or work is thin on the ground.

 Becoming a freelancer

-When you decide to go freelance, there are three options available to you.
-You can elect to become a sole trader, join a business partnership, or you could set up a limited company.
-The first and third options are the most popular, but it’s important to decide which option is best for you.
+When you decide to go freelance, three options are available to you.
+You can become a sole trader, join a business partnership, or set up a limited company.
+The first and third options are the most popular, but deciding which is best for you is essential.

-As a sole trader, you’ll be personally in charge of every aspect of your business.
-It’ll be down to you to take care of all your own cash flow, invoicing and bookkeeping.
-But there’s no real distinction between you and your business, so if you hit any financial stumbling blocks, you could be in trouble.
+As a sole trader, you’ll oversee every aspect of your business.
+It’ll be down to you to take care of your cash flow, invoicing and bookkeeping.
+But there’s no real distinction between you and your business, so you could be in trouble if you hit any financial stumbling blocks.

 That’s why many freelancers opt to form a limited company instead.
-This lets your business operate as a separate legal entity, protecting your own personal finances and assets.
+This lets your business operate as a separate legal entity, protecting your finances and assets.

 Keeping on the right side of IR35

-HMRC takes a very dim view of contractors who use a limited company as a way of working for a single employer without having to pay normal employee rates of tax and National Insurance.
-If HMRC suspects that contractors are actually paid employees operating under the tax radar, the penalties can be severe.
-So you need to be very clear of the stipulations of the new IR35 legislation, such as who you are working for, and the reasons why you have become a freelancer.
+HMRC takes a very dim view of contractors who use a limited company to work for a single employer without having to pay average employee rates of tax and National Insurance.
+If HMRC suspects contractors are paid employees operating under the tax radar, the penalties can be severe.
+So you need to be very clear about the stipulations of the new IR35 legislation, such as who you are working for and why you have become a freelancer.

 Contractors working offshore

 Many contractors form limited companies to enable them to work offshore, whether on oil or gas rigs or offshore installations, including pipe-laying vessels.
-The work undertaken is in UK waters, then normal UK tax rules apply, but the situation becomes more complex when work is carried out outside UK waters.
+If the work undertaken is in UK waters, then standard UK tax rules apply, but the situation becomes more complex when work is carried out outside UK waters.

 The majority of offshore workers tend to use accountants to help them with their tax evaluations, as well as assisting with their bookkeeping.
 Whilst there are some associated costs unless you’re a tax expert, it’s worth it for the potential sums of money that an experienced accountant can save you.